kenkehoe/AtmosphericPythonCourse/workflow/python_workflow.md

 `result, value1, value2 = argument_function(args.argument, 'spam and eggs', value2=args.true_false_keyword)`

-We can write as many Python files in the current directoy as we want to organize the variables or functions.
+We can write as many Python files in the current directory as we want to organize the variables or functions.
 If we want to better organize the structure we can put Python files in sub directories.
 We just need to provide the relative path (including sub directories) when we import the functions or variables.

 <pre>
 from sub_directory.more_complicated import more_complicated_function